gianlazz/TypescriptPractice/README.md

 - Add an ormconfig.json to the server based on ormconfig.sample.json
 - Add a .env file to the server based on .env.sample

+# Deploy Ionic Natively to Android

-# Configure Ionic To Appflow Deployment
+# Configure Ionic To Appflow Deployment for live udpates
 - Add user permissions for global npm installs
     - sudo chown -R $(whoami) ~/.npm*
     - sudo chown -R $USER /usr/local/lib/node_modules